 - The Source ESF End-Point is configured with the following arguments to initiate remote provisioning: - a) The identity of the Target ESF End-Point that has to be provided with the ESData/ESPrim and associated End-to-End security credentials. - b) The security requirement associated with the Data (attributes): This is pre-configured and provided by the application.
-Based on the security protection mechanisms, appropriate security technologies shall be used for protection. - c) Pre-configured with a table listing the security requirement and how that security requirement can be achieved using the appropriate security protection mechanisms (e.g. security protocols, algorithms for integrity, confidentiality, key generation). - d) The Target ESF End-Point Security Profile (optional): The Target ESF End-Point's security profile and the associated security capabilities of the Target ESF End-Point as described in <e2ESecurityCapabilities> resource can be used to identify the types of security protection mechanisms that shall be used for providing ESData/ESPrim. - The Trust Enabler Function is configured with the following arguments to register the ESData/ESPrim security credentials from the Source ESF End-Point and to authorize the Trust Enabler Function to provision only a set of authorized Target ESF End-Point(s) with the relevant ESData/ESPrim security cryptographic parameters: - a) Cryptographic Parameters: A list of end-to-end cryptographic parameters that is identified by a Credential-Id and having associated cryptographic values such as the credential(s), cryptographic algorithm(s), label(s) and random value(s) (e.g. nonce, IV).
+Based on the security protection mechanisms, appropriate security technologies shall be used for protection. - c) Pre-configured with a table listing the security requirement and how that security requirement can be achieved using the appropriate security protection mechanisms (e.g. security protocols, algorithms for integrity, confidentiality, key generation). - d) The Target ESF End-Point Security Profile (optional): The Target ESF End-Point's security profile and the associated security capabilities of the Target ESF End-Point as described in <e2ESecurityCapabilities> resource can be used to identify the types of security protection mechanisms that shall be used for providing ESData/ESPrim. - The Trust Enabling Function is configured with the following arguments to register the ESData/ESPrim security credentials from the Source ESF End-Point and to authorize the Trust Enabling Function to provision only a set of authorized Target ESF End-Point(s) with the relevant ESData/ESPrim security cryptographic parameters: - a) Cryptographic Parameters: A list of end-to-end cryptographic parameters that is identified by a Credential-Id and having associated cryptographic values such as the credential(s), cryptographic algorithm(s), label(s) and random value(s) (e.g. nonce, IV).
 These parameters are provided by the Source ESF End-Point during the credential registration process.
 There may be one or more credentials that are associated with one or more security protection mechanisms (e.g. data integrity, data confidentiality).
 The list may also include scope and usage of the end-to-end security parameters so that the Target ESF End-Point is able to process ESData/ESPrim (e.g. verify the integrity and/or decrypt the ESData/ESPrim). - b) Identity of Target ESF End-Point: Identity of the Target ESF End-Points that shall be provisioned with the requested credentials identified by a Credential-Id.
-The authorization may be provided and enforced by means of ACPs. - The Target ESF End-Point is configured with the following arguments: - a) ESData/ESPrim: The Target ESF End-Point is either sent the ESData/ESPrim directly from a Source ESF End-Point, or the Target ESF End-Point fetches the ESData/ESPrim from a hosting entity (e.g. Hosting CSE). - b) Credential-Id: The Target ESF End-Point is provisioned with the Credential-Id, which may be included as part of the ESData/ESPrim. - c) Cryptographic Parameters: The Cryptographic Parameters are provisioned by the Trust Enabler Function after the Trust Enabler Function verifies the access control policies associated with the request from the Source ESF End-Point. - Security Handshake: - a) The Source ESF End-Point and the Trust Enabler Function perform a (D)TLS handshake [15] to establish a secure session.
-The mechanisms follow the process detailed in clause 8.3.2.
-All communications between the Source ESF End-Point and the Trust Enabler Function are secured by means of the established (D)TLS connection. - b) The Target ESF End-Point and the Trust Enabler Function performs a (D)TLS handshake [15] to establish a secure session.
-The mechanisms follow the process detailed in clause 8.3.2.
-All communications between the Source ESF End-Point and the Trust Enabler Function are secured by means of the established (D)TLS connection.
+The authorization may be provided and enforced by means of ACPs. - The Target ESF End-Point is configured with the following arguments: - ESData/ESPrim: The Target ESF End-Point is either sent the ESData/ESPrim directly from a Source ESF End-Point, or the Target ESF End-Point fetches the ESData/ESPrim from a hosting entity (e.g. Hosting CSE). - b) Credential-Id: The Target ESF End-Point is provisioned with the Credential-Id, which may be included as part of the ESData/ESPrim. - c) Cryptographic Parameters: The Cryptographic Parameters are provisioned by the Trust Enabling Function after the Trust Enabling Function verifies the access control policies associated with the request from the Source ESF End-Point.